petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 Currently, one RHEL BYOS offer is available.
 This offer is a private listing.
 To gain access to this private listing, you must join the Red Hat Cloud Access program.

-You can identify SLES BYOS marketplace offers by their name, which includes "BYOS".
-An example is the **SUSE Enterprise Linux 12 SP5 - BYOS** offering.
+You can identify SUSE BYOS marketplace offers by their name, which includes "BYOS".
+An example is the ** SUSE Linux Enterprise Server 15 SP7 - BYOS** offering.

 Azure dedicated host instances and SQL hybrid benefits aren't eligible to use with Azure Hybrid Benefit if you already use Azure Hybrid Benefit with Linux VMs.